LaurentRDC/iris-ued/README.md

 Each version is tested against Python 3.6+.
 If you are using a different version, tests can be run using the `pytest` package.

+### Windows Installers

+For Windows, installers are available on the [Releases](https://github.com/LaurentRDC/iris-ued/releases) page.
+You will still need to install `iris` via `pip` or `conda` to use the scripting functionality.

 ## Usage